Find a Registered Dental Hygienist

 Related signs and symptoms

-• Prosthetic joint replacement is an option for some patients/clients with joint destruction resulting from long-standing osteoarthritis or rheumatoid arthritis, as well as for some persons with non-healing fractures or avascular necrosis.
+• Prosthetic joint replacement is an option for some patients/clients with joint destruction resulting from long-standing osteoarthritis (the most common reason, by far, for primary hip and knee replacements) or rheumatoid arthritis, as well as for some persons with non-healing fractures or avascular necrosis.
 The goals are reduction in pain and improvement in functioning.

 • The most common prosthetic joints are knee and hip replacements, followed by shoulder, elbow, wrist, and ankle.